Keep it in perspective

 Your first reaction may well be an emotional one.
 Many doctors tell us they feel anger, sometimes towards the patient or other colleagues involved in the case.
 It's far better to acknowledge these emotions than suppress them, though of course this is much easier said than done.

 You may sometimes feel ashamed at being involved in a case and you may withdraw and fail to confide in anyone.
-It might help to reduce your anxiety and stress if you find a colleague you can trust and share your feelings with - while respecting patient confidentiality, of course.
+It might help to reduce your anxiety and stress if you find a colleague you can trust and share your feelings with, while of course respecting patient confidentiality.

 There may be times when your emotions interfere with your work, sleep and home life.
 This is natural and you should make allowances for yourself.
 Remember that your colleagues and family can only support you practically or emotionally if they know what you're going through.